kamwoods/splendir/README.md

 ### Contributing

-Open an issue in this repo or send a PR.
-Additional info TBD.
+Open an issue in this repository to report bugs or request features, or open a PR to submit updates.

 ### License